SuperAwesomeLTD/sa-adobeair-sdk/docs/05 Ad Lifecycle Events/01 Common Events.md

 Using the same delegate pattern all ads can serve additional events than can be caught and acted upon.

-To do this, your `MyAIRProject` class must also implement the `SAViewProtocol` interface:
+To do this, your `MyAIRProject` class must also implement the `SAAdProtocol` interface:

 ```
-public class MyAIRProject extends Sprite implements SALoaderProtocol, SAViewProtocol {
+public class MyAIRProject extends Sprite implements SALoaderProtocol, SAAdProtocol {
 	...
 }
 ```